GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 Disposing of more than one microphone allows computing the #acr("TDoA")

 Many array configurations have been experimented with.
-Both geometries (linear, polygons, spheres, or more complex arrangements) and the number of microphones (from two to several thousand) vary widely across applications.
+Both the geometry (linear, polygons, spheres, or more complex arrangements) and the number of microphones (from two to several thousand) vary widely across applications.
 Two families of arrays have emerged in the community.
 On the one hand, researchers have increased the number of receivers in a single array to capture as much geometric information as possible.
 The ambisonic format is an example of an approach that leverages high microphone-count arrays @perotin_localisation_2019 @zaunschirm_binaural_2018.